vuejs/rfcs/active-rfcs/0000-script-setup.md

 </details>

-- `defineProps` and `defineEmit` provides proper type inference based on the options passed.
+- `defineProps` and `defineEmits` provides proper type inference based on the options passed.

-- `defineProps` and `defineEmit` are **compiler hints**.
+- `defineProps` and `defineEmits` are **compiler hints**.
 They are compiled away when `<script setup>` is processed.
 The actual runtime implementations are no-ops and should never be called.
 Doing so will result in a runtime warning.

-- The options passed to `defineProps` and `defineEmit` will be hoisted out of setup into module scope.
+- The options passed to `defineProps` and `defineEmits` will be hoisted out of setup into module scope.
 Therefore, the options cannot reference local variables declared in setup scope.
 Doing so will result in a compile error.
 However, it _can_ reference imported bindings since they are in the module scope as well.

 - `useContext()` is an actual runtime API that simply returns the same context object passed to `setup()`.

 ### Type-only props/emit declarations

-Props and emits can also be declared using pure-type syntax by passing a literal type argument to `defineProps` or `defineEmit`:
+Props and emits can also be declared using pure-type syntax by passing a literal type argument to `defineProps` or `defineEmits`:

 ```ts
 const props = defineProps<{